 1. To improve criminal justice through educational activities.

 2. To foster professionalism in law enforcement personnel and agencies.

-3. To promote professional, academic, and public awareness of criminal justice issues.
+3. To promote professional, academic, and public awareness of

 4. To encourage the establishment and expansion of higher education and professional training in criminal justice.

 5. To provide a unified voice for professionals in, and students of, criminal justice.

 6. To promote high standards of ethical conduct, professional training, and higher education within the criminal justice field.
 [8/16]

 ASC: The American Society of Criminology

 ...an international organization whose members pursue scholarly, scientific, and professional knowledge concerning the measurement, etiology, consequences, prevention, control, and treatment of crime and delinquency.
 [4/17]

 The Bureau of Justice Statistics collects and disseminates statistics about crime and justice in the United States.
 [4/17]